 And what are the drawbacks or weaknesses?
 Here are the primary drawbacks:

 Noticing a theme here?
 I gather Terry Allen is more comfortable trading calendar spreads than in mastering internet marketing.
 In a way, that lack of B.S. is refreshing.
-With a lot of services, the emphasis is the other way around (thanks to visitors of this site asking my opinion, I get to see a lot of sales copy).
+With a lot of services, the emphasis is the other way around (thanks to visitors of this site asking my opinion, I get to see a lot of sales copy - and, of course, I've been scammed once or twice myself).

 Brief Editorial: Sure, stock options can seem intimidating and complicated if you're brand new to them, but honestly, we're not talking about higher mathematics here.
 You're not trying to land a rover on Mars or anything.